IanMadd/academic/content/portfolio/Data_Tables.md

 ##  5: 175 3.440 18.7
 ```

-Return cylinders, hp, mean hp and mpg for 6 cylinder cars.
+This will return cylinders, hp, mean hp and mpg for 6 cylinder cars.

 ```
 > MTCarsDT[cyl == 6,.(cyl,hp,MeanHorsepower = mean(hp),mpg)]